Direct statistical inference for finite Markov jump processes via the matrix exponential: Matrix exponentiation

-Given a vector $\nu$, a matrix $\matQ$ and a precision $\epsilon>0$, the \emph{Single Positive Series} (SPS) algorithm estimates $\mu^\top=\nu^\top e^{\matQ}$, whilst the \emph{Multiple-Use Single Positive Series} (MUSPS) algorithm estimates $\nu(t_1)^\top=\nu^\top e^{\matQ t_1},\dots,\nu(t_n)^\top=\nu^{\top}e^{\matQ t_n}$ for a sequence of times $t_1<\dots<t_n$.
-Unlike any previous algorithms, however, both the SPS and MUSPS algorithms operate by truncating a single series none of whose terms can be negative, rather than truncating multiple series where terms may change sign.
-Given an $\epsilon>0$, our algorithms calculate $\hat{\mu}$ such that the (guaranteed to be non-negative) \emph{true} missing probability mass in each of the $d$ dimensions is controlled:
+In many statistical applications, the most appropriate algorithm for calculating $\mu^\top:=\nu^\top \exp \matQ $ is the uniformisation algorithm \cite[e.g.][]{ReibmanTrivedi1988,SidjeStewart1998}.
+This estimates $\mu^\top$ by truncating a single series none of whose terms can be negative, rather than truncating multiple series where terms may change sign as in \cite{AMH11}.
+Given an $\epsilon>0$, the algorithm calculates an approximation, $\muhat$, to $\mu$ by picking a truncation point for the infinite series, such that, if $\nu$ were a probability vector, the (guaranteed to be non-negative) amount of \emph{true} missing probability over all of the $d$ dimensions is controlled:

-where $\muhat^*$ and $\nuhat(t_j)^*$ are the probability vectors that would be calculated if there were no rounding errors, and the only errors were due to the truncation of the infinite series.
-Typically we aim for the error to be similar to the machine's precision.
-We control the absolute truncation error since with any truncation of the power series it is impossible to obtain general control of the \emph{relative} error in a given component of $\mu$, $|\muhat_i/\mu_i-1|$.
-Consider, for example, a Moran process (Example \ref{example.Moran}), where the $Q$ matrix is tridiagonal.
-Then $Q^k$ is also banded, with a band width of $2k+1$.
+where $\muhat^*$ is the probability vector that would be calculated if there were no rounding errors, and the only errors were due to the truncation of the infinite series.
+Typically we aim for $\epsilon$ to be similar to the machine's precision.
+We control the absolute truncation error and note that with any truncation of the power series, it is impossible to obtain general control of the \emph{relative error in a given component} of $\mu$, $|\muhat_i/\mu_i-1|$.
+Consider, for example, a Moran process (Example \ref{example.Moran}), where $\matQ$ is tridiagonal.
+Then $\matQ^k$ is also banded, with a band width of $2k+1$.
 For any given $m_{max}$, and $\nu=(1,0,0,\dots)$, set $d>m_{max}+1$.
-The truncated approximation to $e^{Q}$ gives a transition probability of $0$ for all states above $m_{max}+1$, yet, in truth there is a non-zero probability of such a transition.
+The truncated approximation to $e^{\matQ}$ gives a transition probability of $0$ for all states above $m_{max}+1$, yet, in truth there is a non-zero probability of such a transition.